Čakovec

-Čakovec ([tʃâkoʋets]; Csáktornya; Aquama; Tschakathurn) is a city in Northern Croatia, located around 90 km north of Zagreb, the Croatian capital. Čakovec is both the county seat and the largest city of Međimurje County, the northernmost, smallest and most densely populated Croatian county.
+Čakovec ([tʃâkoʋets]; Csáktornya; Aquama; Tschakathurn) is a city in Northern Croatia, located around 90 km north of Zagreb, the Croatian capital, and close to the borders with Slovenia and Hungary. Čakovec is both the county seat and the largest city of Međimurje County, the northernmost, smallest and most densely populated Croatian county.
+It is situated centrally in the lowland part of the region, along the Trnava river.

-Population

-The city administrative area of Čakovec includes the following settlements: